JCSDA/spack-stack/doc/source/PreConfiguredSites.rst

 Pre-configured sites
 --------------------

-For pre-configured sites, follow the instructions in :numref:`Section %s <Platforms_Preconfigured_Sites>` to set the basic environment.
+For pre-configured sites, follow the instructions in :numref:`Section %s <Preconfigured_Sites_Preconfigured_Sites>` to set the basic environment.

 .. note::
    Customizations of the user environment in `.bashrc`, `.bash_profile`, ..., that load certain modules automatically may interfere with the setup.
 It is highly advised to avoid "polluting" the standard environment, i.e. to keep the default environment as clean as possible, and create shell scripts that can be sourced to conveniently configure a user environment for a specific task instead.